Construction of gravitational instantons with non-maximal volume growth via codimension-1 collapse: The approximate solution

 \subsubsection{Harmonic function}

-Our goal is to apply the Gibbons-Hawking ansatz over $B'$ that approximates the Taub-NUT metric near the $p_i$'s and the branched double cover of the Atiyah-Hitchin metric near the fixed points $q_j$.
-For this we need to construct a positive harmonic function $h$ with the correct asymptotics near the singularities.
+Next, we need to construct a positive harmonic function $h$ with the correct asymptotics near the singularities.
 For the Taub-NUT metric this requires that the harmonic function must diverge as $\frac{1}{2|x - p_i|}$ at $\pm p_i$.
 For the Atiyah-Hitchin metric this requires that the harmonic function must diverge as $\frac{-2}{|x-q_j|}$ at $q_j$.
-Recall that $G(x,x') = \frac{1}{4 \pi |x - x'|}$ is the Greens function on $\R^3$.
+Recall that $G(x,x') = \frac{1}{4 \pi |x - x'|}$ is the Green's function\footnote{In this paper we geometers Laplacian, i.e. $\Delta = \d ^* \d + \d \d ^*.$} on $\R^3$.
 Hence, viewing the harmonic function $h$ as a distribution we need that $\Delta h = 2 \pi \delta(x - p_i)$ near all $p_i$ and $\Delta h = -8 \pi \delta(x - q_j)$ near all $q_j$.
-A $\Z$-linear combination of Greens functions will satisfy all these conditions.
-It turns out that this is the only solution up to constant:
+A $\Z$-linear combination of Green's functions will satisfy all these conditions.
+It turns out that this is the only solution up to a constant.
+Before we prove this, we first revisit the Green's function on $\R^3 / L$.